neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

    - To list the repositories available to your account: `gin repos --all`.

 :::{tip}
-You may need `sudo` permissions for some of the following `gin` commands.
+In Unix-like systems (Ubuntu, mac), you may need `sudo` permissions for some of the following `gin` commands.
 If so, remember to prepend all commands with `sudo`.
 :::

 2. **Initialise a GIN repository**